patrykpilek/apis-php/README.md

   - [HTTP Allow header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Allow)
   - send a 405 status code and Allow header for invalid request methods
 - [ ] Create a RESTful API: create a database and retrieve data from it
+  - create a new database and a database user to access it
 - [ ] Create a RESTful API: create, update and delete individual resources
 - [ ] API key authentication
 - [ ] An introduction to authentication using access tokens